 3. The One Where Ross Teaches His Son Hegemonic Masculinity

 Structurally, G.I.
 Joe and Barbie aren't that different of toys.
 Both are human figures made of plastic and are somewhat posable.
 Where one is taller and more colourful, the other is more squat and moveable.
 Both had associated books, TV shows, accessories, and clothing.
 From the perspective of a toddler, the toys are easily interchangeable.
 The gendered meaning of one being a toy for girls and the other being a toy for boys are taught first by parents, media, and advertisements and then reinforced by other children that have learned similar things from their parents.
-Here, Ross is policing the masculinity of his child and ensuring that he learns to conform to gender norms and learns that some plastic toys are only for boys while others are only for girls.
+Here, Ross is policing his child's masculinity and ensuring that he learns to conform to gender norms and learns that some plastic toys are only for boys, while others are only for girls.

 2. The One Where Joey and Janine Redecorate.

 In this episode, Joey discovers hobbies and decor styles that bring him joy.
-After being policed and shamed for it by Chandler, he must hide the things that bring him joy in the more private space of his bedroom, allowing him to outwardly perform expected patterns of masculinity.
+After being policed and shamed for it by Chandler, he must hide the things that bring him joy in the more private space of his bedroom, allowing him to perform expected patterns of masculinity outwardly.

 1. The One With The Male Nanny

-Gender does not correlate to one's ability to do a job in any way, but when we restrict men to only portraying one type of masculinity, we limit them from being nurses, teachers, and yes, nannies.
+Gender does not correlate to one's ability to do a job in any way.
+When we restrict men to only portraying one type of masculinity, we limit them from being nurses, teachers, and, yes, nannies.
 As much as women are capable of excelling in leadership positions, men are capable of excelling in nurturing and private-sphere fields.
 But Ross is discriminating against Sandy based on gender, not his qualifications.
 Moreover, Ross scoffs when Sandy tells him that he finds caring for children fulfilling.
-Ross is effectively saying that he believes childcaring is not valuable in society and that is why it is a position not worthy of a man.
-By extension, Ross is saying that women are neither valuable or capable which is why they perform this work.
+Ross is effectively saying that he believes childcaring is not valuable in society, and that is why it is a position not worthy of a man.
+By extension, Ross is saying that women are neither valuable nor capable, so they perform this work.
 This, however, is just not true.

 At the end of the episode, Ross and Rachel fire Sandy because Ross is uncomfortable with a male nanny.
-While rules for in-home employees are a little more open to interpretation and prioritize the comfort of everyone involved, as an employer this is an incredibly unethical decision as Ross has judged the performance of an employee based on his gender and sexuality rather than on the wonderful care he provides Emma.
+While rules for in-home employees are a little more open to interpretation and prioritize the comfort of everyone involved, as an employer, this is an incredibly unethical decision as Ross has judged an employee's performance based on his gender and sexuality rather than on the wonderful care he provides Emma.

 - The One with the Girl Who Hits Joey (Season 5, Episode 15) - In this episode, Joey dates a girl who hits him, and when he brings up his concerns to the Friends, they suggest that he is weak for being beat-up by a "little girl."
 The expectation implied is that men must be stronger and able to fend for themselves.
 This is a dangerous attitude to perpetuate as it leads men to refrain from reporting cases of domestic abuse or refuse help in abusive relationships.

 The key here is that I am not advocating for men to do or not do any of the things included in this list.
-The reason we are highlighting these examples is to show that standards of hegemonic masculinity create understandings of what it means to be "a man" and that to do anything less makes you either less of a man or a woman/girl/sissy/pussy.
-When we have that attitude we hurt men by barring them from being themselves in public or having certain interests and hobbies.
+We are highlighting these examples to show that standards of hegemonic masculinity create understandings of what it means to be "a man" and that to do anything less makes you either less of a man or a woman/girl/sissy/pussy.
+When we have that attitude, we hurt men by barring them from being themselves in public or having certain interests and hobbies.
 We also hurt women by defining what it means to be a woman as the absence of being a man.
-This phrasing makes women inherently less valuable than men which is, of course, not true.
+This phrasing makes women inherently less valuable than men, which is, of course, not true.

-I think it is also important to note that, of our top five examples, only one featured women policing standards of masculinity, all of the other cases were undertaken by other men.
-Secondly, the show frequently conflates one's ability to conform to a hegemonic ideal with one's sexuality, inferring that deviating from a particular form of masculinity indicates deviation from being a straight, cismale.
+It is also important to note that, of our top five examples, only one featured women policing standards of masculinity.
+All of the other cases were undertaken by other men.
+Secondly, the show frequently conflates one's ability to conform to a hegemonic ideal with one's sexuality, inferring that deviating from a particular form of masculinity indicates deviation from being a straight, cis male.
 In reality, we know that there is no correlation between the two.
 Finally, I want to highlight that the characters we most frequently see policing the masculinity of others are those who are least secure in their own masculinity.
-Those being policied, are those who tend to be most secure in their own identity and therefore most willing to be themselves.
+Those being policied tend to be most secure in their own identity and therefore most willing to be themselves.

 While all of these entries are meant as jokes and were informed by the predominant attitudes of the times they were created in, we need to able to acknowledge that these "jokes" reinforce and disseminate all of these attitudes as being true in the eyes of the viewers.
 These attitudes, as we have noted, not only set women and LGBTQ+ men as being inherently less valuable than cisgender straight men, harming these communities, but harm men by limiting their avenues for support and self-expression.

-Nearly two-thirds of the world's suicides are committed by men.
+Men commit nearly two-thirds of the world's suicides.
 There are a myriad of reasons for this discrepancy, but among them, we must consider the pressures on men to hide weakness and vulnerability, to suppress the expression of self-identity, and to refrain from seeking help in abusive relationships or mental health crisis.
 We need to also consider the shame and lack of belief or support men receive from their peers when they come forward with these issues.